-Have you been looking for longer than you would like and still can’t find the right home listed for sale in the neighborhood where you most want to live?
+Have you been looking for longer than you would like and still can’t find the right home listed for sale in the neighborhood where you most want (or need) to live?
 The simple fact is that homes in the most desirable areas don’t come on the market very often and they are snatched up quickly when they do.
-But must we really have to wait for great homes to come on the market before we can buy one in a great neighborhood?
+But do we really have to wait for great homes to come on the market before we can buy one in a great neighborhood?
 Nope.
 We can try making an unsolicited offer for an unlisted home.

 A growing number of homes are sold in response to unsolicited home purchase offers.
 Statistics vary greatly by location, but we know that many homes are sold without ever making it onto the Multiple Listing Service (MLS).
 These could be homes “For Sale By Owner” or “pocket listings” that sellers want their agents to market out of the public eye for personal reasons.
 Some homeowners haven’t considered selling, but might if they receive a good offer – they are potential targets for unsolicited offers.